jptwining/Abundance-mediated-interaction-model/README.md

 Below you fill find descriptions of each folder in this repository and files contained within them.

-# Models and data simulators (./models_and_datasimulators)
+# Models and data simulators (./models_and_simulations)
-This folder has four R scripts.
+This folder has seven R scripts.
 Within each script are MCMC samplers and a data simulator for different iterations of the occupancy-abundance model.
 Model code and implentation is conducted in the nimble package [(de Valpine et al. 2022).](https://cran.r-project.org/web/packages/nimble/index.html)

 **1. two_species_occupancy_abundance_data_simulator_and_model.R**